LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/match/LegendMatching.md

 ```

-Creates a new Legend NFT *matching listing* and changes the state to `Open`.
+Creates a new Legend NFT *match* listing and changes the state to `Open`.
 Called from [**LegendsMatchingBoard**](../LegendsMatchingBoard#createlegendmatching).